-At Island Pacific Academy, students in Grades 6-12 are primarily considered students, and as such, are expected to prioritize their academics.
+At Island Pacific Academy, students in Grades 6-12 are expected to prioritize their academics.
 Participation in school-sponsored extracurricular activities, including athletics and performance arts, requires maintaining good academic and behavioral standing without any special concessions for their extracurricular engagements.
 Students must manage their time effectively to balance both academic responsibilities and activities.